Harshal0902/Money-Trek/README.md

 ## 💡 Inspiration

-Wnenever We plan a trip we
+Whenever I plan a trip with my friends, it becomes very hard for me to keep track of my budget during the trip, and handling various bills is very hard.

 ## 💻 What it does